Guaranteed clustering and biclustering via semidefinite programming

-where $\bv_i$ is the characteristic vector of $C_i$ for all $i =1,\dots, k$.
-This feasible solution is exactly the lifted solution corresponding to the cliques $\{C_1, \dots, C_k\}$ given by \eqref{eq: lifted X}.
-We should point out that the constraints of \eqref{E: w trace relax} are similar to those of the semidefinite relaxation used to approximate the minimum sum of squared Euclidean distance partition by Peng and Wei in \cite{peng2007approximating}, although with different derivation.
+are positive semidefinite, have trace equal to $2$, row sums bounded above by $1$, and have objective value equal to $2n$.
+Therefore, the nonnegativity constraints are necessary to distinguish between these two solutions.
+We should also point out that the constraints of \eqref{E: w trace relax} are similar to those of the semidefinite relaxation used to approximate the minimum sum of squared Euclidean distance partition by Peng and Wei in \cite{peng2007approximating}, although with different derivation.

-The relaxation \eqref{E: w trace relax} may be thought of as a nuclear norm relaxation of \eqref{E: w rank relax}.
-Indeed, since the eigenvalues and singular values of a positive semidefinite matrix are identical, every feasible solution $X$ satisfies